zhangxy-2019/critique-GRPO/README.md

 bash verl/examples/grpo_trainer/run_open_r1_math4k-qwen3-8b-base-critique_simple_gt_online.sh
 ```

+Please email Xiaoying at zhangxycuhk@gmail.com with any questions.
+(Note that CUHK-related email addresses are no longer functional.)

 ## Ackowledgement
 Our code builds upon several excellent open-source projects: VERL (https://github.com/volcengine/verl), LUFFY (https://github.com/ElliottYan/LUFFY).
 We extend our gratitude to the team members and the broader research community for their contributions.